Zumwalt076/Zumwalt076/README.md

 FileBlox is designed with digital creators specifically in mind.
 It combines the power of secure file storage with the ability to tokenize and monetize your creative works on your own terms.

-Decentralized Marketplace for Encrypted NFTs
+Decentralized Marketplace for Encrypted NFTs,
-NFT marketplaces have helped artists, designers, musicians, and content creators in engaging their patrons, monetizing their works, and reducing the number of intermediaries that stand between them and their audience.
+NFT marketplaces have helped artists, designers, musicians, and content creators engage their patrons, monetizing their works, and reducing the number of intermediaries that stand between them and their audience.

 There’s just one famous problem with NFTs that doesn’t seem to go: you can’t turn exclusive content into an NFT because then everyone can see them.
 Anyone can just download a file from these marketplaces as they wish.

-How We Solve it
+How We Solved it?

 We believe that some digital files are valuable assets that need protection from piracy and unauthorized use.
 So we created a way for people to tokenize their digital creations while only making them accessible to people who legitimately paid for them.